Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: System Architecture

-We consider a time slotted system under which each time interval has a fixed duration, $t_s$ \footnote{The time slotted model does not capture the real-time changes, however, the shorter the duration of a time interval is, the more accurate the real-time changes can be captured.
-Meanwhile, the duration of a time interval should be also large enough to avoid too much computing tasks on the UE side.}.
-UE makes the optimization decision at the beginning of each time interval, e.g., $t_1, t_1 + t_s, t_1 + 2t_s, \cdots$.
+As Fig. \ref{fig:E2Esysarch} shows, we consider an E2E system architecture where a single UE that has multiple traffic types for UL transmission connects to an application server (AS) via radio access network (RAN) and core network (CN) \cite{kaippallimalil20205g}.
+UE connects to each base station (BS) via a wireless link (i.e., Uu interface), and each BS is connected to the user plane function (UPF) via an N3 link.
+The UPF then connects to the AS via an N6 link.
+We assume that the UE is always in the coverage overlapping area of two BSs by constantly walking between them.
+As a result, the UE always has two paths that are established between the UE and UPF via BS1 and BS2, respectively.
+We consider an optimization framework where UE makes decisions for all UL traffic types by considering the joint optimization on the traffic ratio allocated to two paths and the associated transmit power\footnote{Since all decisions are made at the UE side, we are not optimizing any of BS resources such as the bandwidth assigned by the BS.}.
+To formulate such an optimization framework, we consider a time-slotted system where each time interval has a fixed duration, $t_s$ \footnote{The time-slotted model does not capture the real-time changes, however, the shorter the duration of a time interval is, the more accurate the real-time changes can be captured.
+Meanwhile, the duration of a time interval should be also large enough to avoid too many computing tasks on the UE side.}, and UE makes optimization decisions at the beginning of each time interval, e.g., $t_1, t_1 + t_s, t_1 + 2t_s, \cdots$.
 It is assumed that the optimization decision, which is determined at the beginning of this time interval, will last for the entire time interval.
-Notice that in the same time interval, different traffic types have different transmission decisions made by UE due to different traffic characteristics such as packet arrival rate and packet size.
+Notice that different traffic types should have different transmission decisions made by UE within a time interval due to different traffic characteristics.